AymenBida/New-York-Times-Project/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thank you Microverse to giving us this chance to learn :)

 ## 📝 License